eozkaynar/EE-583-Term-Project/README.md

     pip install -r 'requirements.txt'

-The model can be installed using
+Then you should install the model using

     pip install .

 Usage